 Tandem is the easiest way to have the total skydiving experience.
 For a tandem jump, the student and instructor are harnessed together and share an oversized parachute system built for two.
 The jump starts with a ground training where you will learn some basic information about skydiving.
 Next, you and the instructor will gear up and get on the plane for the ride up to about 10,000ft above the ground.
 After a scenic airplane flight, you and the instructor will exit the plane and free fall together for 30-40 seconds before deploying the parachute.
 Enjoy the beautiful view with your feet dangling thousands of feet above the ground before flying back down to land at the drop zone's landing area.

 IAD stands for "Instructor Assisted Deployment" and is a method of training where the instructor initiates deployment of the student's parachute when the student jumps from the plane.
 IAD is a good method for those that think they might want to become a licensed skydiver, or for folks that want to take more responsibility on their first jump.
-The class lasts around 4-6 hours and covers all the information you need for your first skydive.
+The ground course lasts around 4-6 hours and covers all the information you need for your first skydive.
 After the course is complete, you will gear up and fly to an altitude of 4000 feet.
-Once you exit the aircraft your parachute will be deployed after a short 2-3 second fall.
+Once you exit the aircraft, your parachute will be deployed after a short 2-3 second fall.
 You will then fly and land it!